-Student judicial cases, involving violations of the code of conduct, are handled with a student development approach.
-We understand that students make mistakes, and we strive to be fair and respectful in the disciplinary process.
-It is important to the process that the sanctions be fair, educational and relative to the charge.
-A judicial charge can affect the student's future.
-Therefore, it is important for these matters to be handled in a timely manner.
+It is important to understand the expectations the college has of you and to know that you’re accountable for violations of the student code of conduct.
+Violations of the code are handled with a student-development approach.
+We understand that students make mistakes, and we strive to be impartial and respectful in the disciplinary process.
+It is important to the process that the sanctions be fair, educational, and relative to the charge.

-The safety and well-being of our campus community depends on all of us – faculty, staff, and students.
-See or hear something?
-Say something!
+- The safety and well-being of our campus community depends on all of us – faculty, staff, and students.

-“Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.” (source)
+- “Title VI of the Civil Rights Act of 1964 protects people from discrimination based on race, color, or national origin in programs or activities that receive Federal financial assistance.” (source)

-- Some examples of general student complaints include, but are not limited to:
+- Examples of general student complaints include, but are not limited to:

 - A student feels he/she has not received fair treatment

 - A student has an objection regarding some situation or condition at the college